jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Modules/Week4/4-7_Running_jobs_on_Alpine.md

 # Running Jobs on Alpine

-Today we're going to learn how to run jobs on ALPINE.
+No we will learn how to run jobs on ALPINE.

 For small jobs, we can run them on the command line as we would on our own terminal.
 Let's try this together.